ovr

 "</p>";

 Web browsers are built for streaming, they parse and paint HTML as it arrives.
-Most critically, the <head> of the document can be sent immediately to start the requests for linked assets (JavaScript, CSS, etc.) before the page has finished rendering.
+Most critically, the head of the document can be sent immediately to start the requests for linked assets (JavaScript, CSS, etc.) and start parsing before the HTML has finished streaming.

-ovr’s architecture gives you true streaming SSR and progressive rendering out of the box.
+ovr’s architecture gives you streaming server-side rendering out of the box.
 No hydration bundle, no buffering—just HTML delivered in order, as soon as it’s ready.